myllynen/byteman-automation-tutorial/README.md

-Now that we have a test application with easy to understand behavior running, we can start learning and using Byteman for monitoring and gathering statistics from the application.
+Now that we have a test application with easy to understand behavior running, we can start learning and using Byteman for monitoring and gathering statistics from the test application in a way applicable to any other unmodified Java program as well.

 ## Byteman Installation